lileyang1210/ANT/README.md

 cd Multiple
 ```

 Download pre-cached prior knowledge from [here](https://huggingface.co/Haerin1/ANT/tree/main/cache) and move it to ./cache.
-Then you can run the script to generate LoRA matric for each single concept.
+Then you can run the script to train a LoRA for each concept.

 ```
 pip install diffusers==0.20.0
 python train_ant.py --config_file "examples/config.yaml" --erase_type "celebrity"
 ```

-At last, you can fuse the LoRA and get the final model.
+Finally, you can fuse the LoRA to get the final model.

 ```
 pip install diffusers==0.22.0